Digital cameras -

 DSLRs

 I wouldn't presume to suggest any models here - if you are considering a DSLR then you're going to do lots of research yourself before deciding.
-Canon, Nikon & Sony seem to be the main brands but there are plenty of others too.
+Canon, Nikon and Sony are the main brands.
 They are more expensive than prosumer cameras, especially with a good range of lenses, but they can take astonishingly good shots, especially in low light because of their larger sensors.
-But a cheapish DSLR with an “18-55” zoom lens (this really means something like 29-88mm) is pretty limiting if you’re used to much better, eg 28-140 on my pocket camera and 28-300 on my big one.
-So you really need to get two lenses – expensive and heavy to lug around.
-Beware the dust on sensor problem.
+They can also be much cheaper than compact system cameras, especially if you get some second hand lenses.
+But a cheapish DSLR with an "18-55" zoom lens (this really means something like 27-82mm) is pretty limiting if you're used to much better, eg 24-720 on my Canon mini bridge camera.
+So you really need to get two lenses - expensive and heavy to lug around - or a superzoom lens.
+When I finally did go for a DSLR I got a Pentax k-r and have now upgraded the body to a K50.
+It is superb in very low light and the anti shake is on the sensor like Sony, making extra lenses smaller, lighter and potentially cheaper than with Canon or Nikon.
+Instead of the 28-82mm lens that came with it I mostly use a 28-300 Sigma superzoom plus fast Pentax 52 and 75mm prime lenses.
+I also have a used Sigma 105-450mm (nominally 70-300) telephoto that cost a mere £75 - an excellent safari zoom.

 Sony DSLR